Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Chris Hillman)

 The first solo album and biggest commercial success for singer-songwriter Dan McCorison, who came out of Colorado's booming indie-billy country scene, having previously played in the popular hippie twang band, Dusty Drapes & The Dusters.
-This album was recorded with help from producer Chris Hillman, who brought in some top LA country talent, including guitarist James Burton and Emory Gordy, Bernie Leadon and steel player Al Perkins.
+This album was recorded with help from producer Chris Hillman, who brought in plenty of top LA country talent, including guitarist James Burton and Emory Gordy, Bernie Leadon and steel player Al Perkins.
 The record was promoted as a mainstream country album, though the single, "That's The Way My Woman Loves Me," barely cracked into the Billboard Country Top 100.
 Still, McCorison was able to get work as a session player in LA, and was part of Al Perkins' usual suspects crew.
 He's also self-released several indie albums over the years.

 Charlie McCoy - see artist discography